 - Preprogrammed pyrolysis and thermal desorption method libraries

 Sample probes are available in a variety of designs and sizes including a flat ribbon probe where the sample is placed directly on the platinum for pyrotomy studies, and a coil probe where solid and liquid samples are placed into quartz tubes before inserting into the platinum filament.

-For the 6200 there is a unique one-shot autoinjector that consists of a ‘Drop in Sample Chamber’ (DISC) that eliminates the need to insert the sample tube into the coil probe.
+For the 6200 a unique one-shot autoinjector is included that consists of a ‘Drop in Sample Chamber’ (DISC) that eliminates the need to insert the sample tube into the coil probe.
 The DISC option is ideal for laboratories analysing a small number of samples or to reduce manual handling.

-The 6000 series is available in two versions, the 6150 where pyrolysis is carried out in the GC carrier gas, and the 6200 that can be fitted with a number of different options for flexibility.
+The 6000 series is available in two versions, the 6150 where pyrolysis takes place in the GC carrier gas, and the 6200 that can be fitted with a number of different options for flexibility e.g. reactant gases.

 |Pyrotomy (pulse) pyrolysis||Y||Y|

 |Evolved gas analysis (EGA)||Y||Y|